yrrah/cs6620-fall21-intelligent-assignment-of-data-to-dedup-nodes/README.md

 Implement two (stretch goal four) distribution algorithms
 - Collect data on optimal size of regions for each algorithm
 - Collect data on rate of duplication for each algorithm
+- Collect data on compute efficiency for each algorithm

 ## 6. Release Planning: